MNGemignani/magento2_cli_cleaner/README.md

     i       Run indexer:reindex

-    With you want to run all commands just use:
+    If you want to run all commands just use:

     --all   Same as -csuri

+    For production mode you can you need to start with --p and pass second parameter the country code separated by coma You can also add -i , -u or -iu to run setup:upgrade and indexer:reindex

+    --p -<COUNTRY_CODE>,<COUNTRY_CODE> -<COMMAND>

+    Available country codes: nl | en | de

 ### Example

-        Clear all static files: clm2.sh -s"
+   Clear all static files: `clm2.sh -s`

-        Clear all static files, clear cache and recompile: clm2.sh -csr"
+   Clear all static files, clear cache and recompile: `clm2.sh -csr`

+   Production mode run static content for en_EN and nl_NL and reindex; `clm2 --p -nl,en -i`

 ### Information: